Deeksha2395/Netflix-Dashboard/README.md

 ### Ratings (According to the Audience)

+This section highlights the TV shows and movies ratings according to the audience:

 - **TV-MA**: Mature audiences only (Unsuitable for Children under 17)
 - **TV-14**: Parents strongly cautioned (May be unsuitable for young children)
 - **TV-PG**: Parental guidance suggested (May be unsuitable for young children)